The Department of Communication Studies

 MO-TH 10:00 a.m. - 8 p.m.

 The ESL Speech Lab is part of a larger language lab.
-When you visit the lab, please tell the lab assistant that you want to use the ESL Speech Lab.
+When you visit the lab, please tell the lab assistant that you want to use the ESL Speech Lab PCs.

 - What is muscle memory?

-- How long will it take to change my accent?
+- How long will it take to improve my pronunciation?

 - Where should I start?